 So it turns out that the shapes are just always there, underlying the scale tones.
 The shapes don't dictate what you play, nor how you choose your figures.
 They're just a natural fact of the scale's intervals.
 The shapes are going to be there on the neck.

-The complete neck diagrams that you see here are just the same as the overlapping connection of all of the individual Shapes.
+The complete neck diagrams that you see here are just the same as the overlapping connection of all of the individual position Shapes.
 You should be able to locate any particular Shape, by anchoring your position at any scale degree.
-If you do learn all seven shapes well, then you really also have the whole neck from there.
+And if you dig further in, you should see that any smaller shape is also there, connected inside of the whole scale on the whole neck.

-You're encouraged to visualize linking, crossing, and dissecting Shapes, to suit your own individuality; even if just conceptually — as it should always help illuminate where you are now, and your next note; and, it can reveal new things for you.
+You are very much encouraged to visualize dissecting Shapes; and linking, and crossing shapes; to suit your own individuality; even if just conceptually.
+This should always help illuminate where you are now, and your next note; and, reveal new things for you.

 Let's use the diagram below to see how just the shapes follow along with us, as we play up the neck.
 Imagine playing a long figure ascending up the neck, and also moving from low strings to high strings: playing a part of the figure using two strings, and then moving up the neck and over two strings at the same time.